UseMuffin/Slug/README.md

  want to customize how unique slugs are generated.
 Defaults to `true`.
 - `scope`: extra conditions used when checking a slug for uniqueness.
 - `implementedEvents`: events this behavior listens to.
-- `implementedFinders`: custom finders implemented by this behavior.
-- `implementedMethods`: mixin methods directly accessible from the table.
 - `onUpdate`: Boolean indicating whether slug should be updated when updating record, defaults to `false`.